 Hibiscus and cinnamon, a pretty scented pinky ink that oxidises on certain materials to a dusky grey.

 The inks are made following adapted ancient recipes that have been used for centuries, for ink used to make official documents such as the Magna Carta, American Declaration of Independence, etc... because ink made from natural tannin and iron is known to last for hundreds of years.

 Each annual crop produces a limited supply of inks and and colours are seasonal.

 It's a water based natural product and so it will settle with some sediment and needs a shake upon using.
 It is not suitable for fountain pens, but perfect for beautiful calligraphy, drawing,, dip pens and brush work.

 A little discount applies if you send me your favourite ink bottle to fill and re-label.

 I also give reductions for multiples and for supplying ingredients, such as acorns, mahonia berries, galls and madder root.

-Read more about my ink work: www.catlewis.com/slow-writing/
+Read more about how I developed my ink: www.catlewis.com/slow-writing/